 What was the honest advice he gave?
 How is it that he had such an impact that they mentioned him in their blog?
 Turns out the Crouse’s have used Paul as a trusted advisor for a number of years, even following him from a larger firm when he started his own.
 As the time came closer for the start the loop, Paul was able to confirm what their calculations told them, that they had enough assets to do the loop.

-At about the three month mark of the trip, they have a “1000 miles on the Great Loop!
-Data, Stats, etc.” video, where Sam outlines some of the costs they’ve had.
+At about the three month mark of the trip, they had a “1000 miles on the Great Loop!
+Data, Stats, etc.” video, where Sam outlined some of the costs they’ve had.
 In it he straight-out emphasizes the point that Captain John makes over and over on his website: when you buy your boat, you lock in certain costs.
+That video has since been taken down, but this video of their boat makes a similar point.
+When you buy the boat, you lock in certain costs.

 Sam and Rev went for comfort in their boat, buying a 50 footer, Here’s to Us.